zekicinar/AUTOENCODERS/fromPyimagesearch/README.md

 In this folder, you will find examples about autoencoders.
-For protection of reference blog’s rights, I do not add images and weights which are given by them.
+For protection of reference blog’s rights(https://pyimagesearch.com/), I do not add images and weights which are given by them.
 I just add some of results from my notebooks.
 Keywords and concepts of notebooks are given below :

 1.)
 Intro to anomaly detection with OpenCV : Isolation forest model, anomaly detection with histogram and opencv